 How to start treatment for Ozempic Face today

-Ozempic is a diabetes drug that is FDA-approved to regulate the release of insulin to help mitigate the symptoms of type 2 diabetes.
-However, in addition to affecting blood sugar levels, Ozempic’s active ingredient, GLP-1, reduces the rate of digestion in the stomach, causing patients to feel full for longer and consequently consume fewer calories.
-As a result, Ozempic causes rapid weight loss, which can lead to unwanted side effects, such as gastrointestinal pain and distress, and Ozempic Face.
-Ozempic Face is characterized by a gaunt, hollow facial appearance due to sagging skin and volume loss, which is caused by fat loss occurring over a short amount of time.
-Loose skin can emphasize the appearance of fine lines and wrinkles, jowls along the jawline, and hollows in the midface and under the eyes.
-If you are bothered by the appearance of Ozempic Face, board-certified dermatologist Dr. Michele Green is here to help.
+Ozempic is a diabetes medication approved by the FDA to regulate insulin release and help manage symptoms of type 2 diabetes.
+In addition to controlling blood sugar levels, Ozempic’s active ingredient, GLP-1, slows gastric emptying, making patients feel full for longer and eat fewer calories.
+This leads to rapid weight loss, which can cause side effects such as gastrointestinal pain, discomfort, and Ozempic face.
+Loose skin can accentuate fine lines, wrinkles, jowls, and hollows in the midface and under the eyes.
+If you are concerned about the appearance of Ozempic face, board-certified dermatologist Dr. Michele Green is available to help.

-Dermatologist Dr. Michele Green has been expertly treating patients in her Upper East Side New York City office for more than 25 years.
-With many treatment options available to address sagging skin, decreased skin elasticity, and wrinkles, including dermal fillers, PRP microneedling, and Thermage RF laser, Dr. Green can create an individualized treatment plan to meet your aesthetic goals.
-Consistently voted one of the best healthcare cosmetic dermatologists by Super Doctors, Castle Connolly, and New York Magazine, Dr. Green is an expert in patient satisfaction.
-Contact us online today or call our NYC-based office at 212-535-3088 to learn more about how Dr. Green can help address Ozempic Face and more.
+Dermatologist Dr. Michele Green has been treating patients in her Upper East Side, New York City, office for over 25 years.
+With many treatment options available to improve sagging skin, improve skin elasticity, and diminish wrinkles—such as dermal fillers, PRP microneedling, and Thermage RF laser—Dr. Green can design a personalized treatment plan to meet your aesthetic goals.
+Consistently recognized as one of the top cosmetic dermatologists by Super Doctors, Castle Connolly, and New York Magazine, Dr. Green excels in patient satisfaction.
+Contact us online today or call our NYC-based office at 212-535-3088 to learn how Dr. Green can help address Ozempic face and more.

 Related Topics